alblaine/twarc-tutorial/README.md

 The **following** examples use `.jsonl` extensions, but can also be used with `.json` extensions.

 ### More Complex Searches
+### Note: the content below was created by DocNow - see at https://github.com/DocNow/twarc):

 Here is a more
 complicated query that searches for tweets containing either the